Rita Barhouche

 This internship position gave me an idea of the day-to-day life of an engineer and reinforced my love for technicalities and systems.
 My tasks included detailed analysis of car components to understand functionalities, contributing to comprehensive knowledge of automotive systems, while participating in repair tasks like issues with shock absorbers, flat tires, and noisy engines.
 As I worked with skilled people in the field, I acquired proficiency in noy only operating advanced scanning and diagnostic technologies, but also networking in general and adapting to the collaborative nature of an engineering career.

-Rita Barhouche Education Details
+Rita Barhouche education

-Aerospace, Aeronautical And Astronautical Engineering
+Bachelor'S Degree, Aerospace, Aeronautical And Astronautical Engineering

 Antonine Sisters School - Mar Elias Ghazir

-Frequently Asked Questions about Rita Barhouche
+Frequently asked questions about Rita Barhouche

 What company does Rita Barhouche work for?

-Rita Barhouche works for Notre Dame Rocketry Team
+Rita Barhouche works for Notre Dame Rocketry Team.

-Rita Barhouche's current role is Passionate Aerospace Engineering Student at the University of Notre Dame | Driven to Innovate the Future of Aviation and Space Exploration.
+Rita Barhouche is listed as Passionate Aerospace Engineering Student at the University of Notre Dame | Driven to Innovate the Future of Aviation and Space Exploration at Notre Dame Rocketry Team.

 What schools did Rita Barhouche attend?